tebaldi/movies-app/README.md

 ARCHTECTURE CONSIDERATIONS
 * BACKEND - Here stands all the code that is not related to the UI and UX
 	* DOMAIN - Here stands all the code that is related to the project business
-	* INFRASTRUCTURE - Here stands all the code that is related to technology specifics that aids the system fo function
+	* INFRASTRUCTURE - Here stands all the code that is related to technology specifics that supports the system
 		* SERVER - Here stands all the code that is technology specific for the server side of the application
-		* MOBILE - Here stands all the code thath is technology specific for the mobile side of the application
+		* MOBILE - Here stands all the code that is technology specific for the mobile side of the application
-	* SERVICES - Here stands all the code that abstract the access of the system´s internal structure and provides and end point for the clients
+	* SERVICES - Here stands all the code that abstract the access of the system internal structure and provides a end point for the clients

 * FRONTEND - Here stands all the code that is related to the UI and UX
 	* XAMARIN - Here stands all the code that use Xamarin technology for display the front-end for the users